New York Adult Survivors Act

 The benefits of standing up to your abuser in a court of law go beyond the significant financial compensation we can help you recover.
 It can be an important step in the healing process, and many of our clients have considered the healing they gained while holding their accusers accountable to be their biggest win.

-What If I Miss the Lookback Window?
+What If I Missed the Lookback Window?

 If the statute of limitations expired before the Adult Survivors Act took effect, or if it expired during the lookback window, this is your only opportunity to file a claim and get the justice you deserve.
 After it expires, you will be barred from filing a claim.
 If you do file a claim, your case will likely be dismissed.